Jerald Napoles

 Jerald Guillan Napoles (/tl/; born March 2, 1983) is a Filipino actor and comedian.
 He is known for his role as Tolits in the musical stage play Rak of Aegis.
 He was previously a talent of Triple A Management and worked for GMA Network; he hosted and starred in the defunct weekly variety show Sunday PinaSaya.

 Napoles signed with VIVA Artists Agency in November 2019, joining his longtime partner Kim Molina.
 He later joined the prime-time series Ang Probinsyano, marking his return on ABS-CBN.

 Personal life

 Jerald Napoles finished high school at Florentino Torres High School in Gagalangin, Tondo, Manila.
-He had been juggling acting and his studies at Pamantasan ng Lungsod ng Maynila taking Chemical Engineering, but he eventually quit college to focus on his passion for performing.
+He studied chemical engineering at the Pamantasan ng Lungsod ng Maynila, but did not graduate.

 In August 2024, Napoles and Kim Molina announced their engagement, 10 years after they first met at the PETA theater.
+They eventually married on March 1, 2026.

 Career

 Early years: Theater career

 Napoles who loves dancing fell into acting accidentally when his English teacher in high school, Ethel Rocha, ask him if he wants to join the production of a stage play musical.
 Jesus Christ Superstar was his first taste of theater when he accepted the offer.
 With the guidance of theater actor Arnold Reyes, Napoles auditioned for Dulaang UP's musical remake of St. Louis Loves Dem Filipinos and Tanghalang Pilipino's Noli Me Tangere musical.
 He also did a song from Zsa Zsa Zaturnnah Ze Muzikal.
 Since then, he had worked with almost all professional theater companies in the Philippines.
 His most popular role on stage was Tolits, the love interest of lead cast "Aileen" (played by Aicelle Santos and Kim Molina), where he alternated with Kapamilya stars Pepe Herrera and Benj Manalo in the hit Pinoy musical Rak Of Aegis.